SoftwareEngineeringToolDemos/ICSE-2013-YODA/build-vm/readme.md

 4. Add the InstallChocolatey.bat and InstallJava.bat file in the directory where you have the vagrantfile.

-5. Open up the Vagrantfile and type in 'config.vm.provision :shell, path: "bootstrap.bat"' and 'config.vm.provision :shell, path: "installJava.bat' after the line containing config.vm.box="datacastle/windows7"
+5. Open up the Vagrantfile and type in 'config.vm.provision :shell, path: "bootstrap.bat"' and 'config.vm.provision :shell, path: "installJava.bat' after the line containing config.vm.box="datacastle/windows7".

-6. Use the command 'vagrant up --provider virtualbox'.
+6. Open command prompt and type the command 'vagrant up --provider virtualbox'.

 7. Following can be observed:
     Base box image is downloaded and added in Vagrant.